-1. Employee's employment with Deckers Outdoor Corporation, a Delaware corporation (the "Company") ceased effective .
-2. Employee represents and agrees that Employee has received all compensation owed to Employee by the Company through Employee's termination date, including all wages, bonuses, commissions, earned but unused vacation, reimbursable business expenses, and any other payments, benefits, or other compensation of any kind to which Employee was or is entitled from the Company.
-Employee acknowledges that this compensation will be paid to Employee regardless of whether Employee signs the Change in Control and Severance Agreement dated (the "Agreement") and this General Release.
-3. Employee represents to the Company that Employee is signing this General Release (this "General Release") voluntarily and with a full understanding of and agreement with its terms for the purpose of receiving severance pay and benefits from the Company as described in the Agreement.
-4. In reliance on the Employee's promises, representations, and releases in this Agreement, upon the Company's receipt of this executed General Release, and conditioned on Employee not revoking this executed General Release as provided in Section 7 below, the Company will provide Employee with the severance payments and benefits described in the Agreement, less legally required withholding and payroll deductions.
-5. In exchange for the consideration provided to Employee as set forth above and in the Agreement, Employee irrevocably and unconditionally releases and discharges the Company and all affiliated and related entities, and their respective agents, officers, directors, shareholders, members, managers, employees, attorneys, insurers, subsidiaries, predecessors, successors and assigns ("Releasees"), from any and all claims, liabilities, obligations, promises, causes of actions, actions, suits, or demands, of whatsoever kind or character, known or unknown, suspected to exist or not suspected to exist, anticipated or not anticipated, arising from or relating to any omissions, acts or facts that have occurred up until and including the date of this Agreement, including but not limited to those arising from or related or attributable to Employee's employment with the Company and his/her separation from such employment ("Claims").
-Such Claims include, but are not limited to, claims based upon any violation of the Company's policies and regulations or any written or oral contract or agreement between the Company and Employee; tort and common law claims including but not limited to claims for wrongful or retaliatory discharge, emotional distress, defamation, slander, libel or false imprisonment, claims for attorneys' fees, back pay, front pay or reinstatement; claims for penalties of any kind or nature; claims based upon employment discrimination or harassment of any kind or nature, and claims based upon alleged violation of: the California Fair Employment and Housing Act (California Government Code section 12900, et seq.); the Unruh Civil Rights Act (California Civil Code section 51); the California Family Rights Act (California Government Code sections 12945.2 and 19702.3); the California Labor Code; the Equal Pay Act of 1963, as amended (29 U.S.C. section 206(d) et. seq.); the California Fair Pay Act (California Labor
+The Board shall act on the Committee's recommendation within ninety (90) days following certification of the stockholder vote and discharges shall notify the Company and all affiliated and related entities, and their respective agents, officers, directors, shareholders, members, managers, employees, attorneys, insurers, subsidiaries, predecessors, successors and assigns ("Releasees"), from any and all claims, liabilities, obligations, promises, causes of actions, actions, suits, or demands, of whatsoever kind or character, known or unknown, suspected to exist its decision.
+In determining whether or not suspected to exist, anticipated or accept any resignation offer, the Board shall take into account the factors considered by the Committee and any additional information and factors that the Board believes to be relevant.
+If any director's resignation offer is not anticipated, arising from or relating to any omissions, acts or facts that have occurred up until and accepted by the Board, the Board shall, within four (4) business days after reaching its decision, publicly disclose the decision, including the date reasons for not accepting an offer of this Agreement, including but not limited to those arising from or related or attributable to Employee's employment resignation, by a press release, a filing with the Company and his/her separation from such employment ("Claims").
+Such Claims include, but are not limited to, claims based upon any violation of the Company's policies and regulations or any written or oral contract or agreement between the Company and Employee; tort and common law claims including but not limited to claims for wrongful or retaliatory discharge, emotional distress, defamation, slander, libel or false imprisonment, claims for attorneys' fees, back pay, front pay or reinstatement; claims for penalties of any kind or nature; claims based upon employment discrimination or harassment of any kind or nature, and claims based upon alleged violation of: the California Fair Employment and Housing Act (California Government Code section 12900, et seq.); the Unruh Civil Rights Act (California Civil Code section 51); the California Family Rights Act (California Government Code sections 12945.2 and 1970.2.3); the California Labor Code; the Equal Pay Act of 1963, as amended (29 U.S.C. section 206(d) et. seq.); the California Fair Pay Act (California Labor

-Code section 1197.5); Title VII of the Civil Rights Act of 1964, as amended (42 U.S.C. section 2000e et seq.); the Employee Retirement Income Security Act of 1974, as amended (29 U.S.C. section 1001 et seq.); the Family Medical Leave Act (29 U.S.C. section 2601 et seq.); the Fair Labor Standards Act of 1938, as amended (29 U.S.C. section 201, et seq.); the United States and California Constitutions; the Americans With Disabilities Act, as amended (42 U.S.C. section 12101, et seq.); 42 U.S. C. sections 1981 and 1983; State or Federal wage and hour laws; or any other State, Federal or local statutes or laws.
+Code section 1197.5); Title VII of the Civil Rights Act of 1964, as amended (42 U.S.C. section 2000e et seq.); the Employee Retirement Income Security Act of 1974, as amended (29 U.S.C. section 1001 et seq.); the Family Medical Leave Act (29 U.S.C. section 2601 et seq.); the Fair Labor Standards Act of 1938, as amended (29 U.S.C. section 201, et seq.); the United States and California Constitutions; the Americans With Disabilities Act, as amended (42 U.S.C. section 12101, et seq.); 42 U.S.C. sections 1981 and 1983; State or Federal wage and hour laws; or any other State, Federal or local statutes or laws.
 Employee further acknowledges that such Claims also include claims based on the Age Discrimination in Employment Act, as amended (29 U.S.C. section 621, et seq.) and the Older Workers Benefit Protection Act (29 U.S.C. §626(f)), as amended.
 The provisions of this Agreement do not release claims that cannot be released as a matter of law.